codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

    %}

 ## Global date range filter
 Filter the view in the Home dashboard by the date range.
+The date range is a global filter that affects define the scope of the data in the Home dashboard.

 {% include
    image.html